ahmadalkayyali/anti-spam-robocall-mitigation-toolkit/README.md

 This toolkit helps voice engineers validate inbound ANI values against trusted spam, robocall, carrier, DNO, internal complaint, and custom risk datasets before deciding how a call should be handled.
 It is designed for Cisco CUBE, CVP, ICM, UCCE, CUCM, SIP trunk, and enterprise contact center workflows.

 > This repository uses dummy sample data only.
-Do not commit production call records, customer data, private ANI evidence, API keys, carrier files, internal IPs, usernames, passwords, or organization-specific blocklists.

 ## Why this project exists